mariocodesforfun/mariocodesforfun/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+- 🧠 I am working as a software engineer at Betterment.
 - 💬 I'd be glad to chat about Programming/AI/Fintech
 - 📫 How to reach me: gegpriftimario@gmail.com